 Born in Munich to a German father and a French mother, Isabelle JOSCHKE grew up between Geneva and the Paris region.
 Nothing about her suggested that she might one day become a sailor, and yet… The initial trigger was her family holidays in the Austrian lakes, where she discovered sailing aboard an Optimist.
 She was only five years old, but this experience had already given her a zest for the open ocean.

 At the start of her career, her voyages led her to the West Indies, to the United States and to Mediterranean waters.
 Passing through Lorient, she crossed paths with the Mini sailors and fell in love with the discipline.
 That’s all it took for Isabelle, then aged twenty-seven, to set sail on the crazy Mini Transat adventure and buy her first boat.
 In 2007, she participated in the event a second time and won the first leg of the transatlantic race.
-Her victory revealed the offshore racing world to her, which she will never leave.
+Her victory revealed the offshore racing world to her, one she has no intention of leaving.

-At 40 years old, Isabelle has a solid experience in the world of ocean racing, which she was able to learn on board various boats (Mini 6.50, Figaro, Class 40, IMOCA).
-Committed to gender equality, she intends to join the very closed circle of women in the Vendée Globe.
-On November 8, 2020, she will set off on board the IMOCA MACSF.
-After a cautious start, the skipper came back in contact with the leading pack where she fought fiercely until January 9th, when her false keel cylinder broke, forcing her to abandon.
-After a technical stop in Salvador de Bahia, the sailor set sail again, determined to finish her journey.
-Joined by Sam Davies, also out of the race, Isabelle Joschke will finish her round the world voyage on February 24, thus completing her challenge.
+At 45 years old, Isabelle boasts a solid experience in the world of offshore racing, which she was able to learn on board various boats (Mini 6.50, Figaro, Class 40, IMOCA).
+Committed to gender equality, she was keen to join the very closed circle of women in the Vendée Globe.
+As such, on 8 November 2020, she set sail aboard the IMOCA MACSF.
+After a cautious start, the skipper came back in contact with the leading pack where she fought fiercely until 9 January, when her replacement keel ram broke, forcing her to retire.
+After a technical pit stop in Salvador de Bahia, the sailor set sail again, determined to finish her journey.
+Joined by Sam Davies, she too out of the race, Isabelle Joschke finished her global circumnavigation on 24 February, thus completing her challenge.

 Vendée-Arctique-Les Sables d'Olonne - 13th